Tech Employees Guide to Cash Acquisition Tax Implications

 Your taxes will be affected, and if you haven’t gone through an IPO or an acquisition before, it could be the biggest tax bill you’ve ever seen in your life. ????

-Here’s how to prepare for cash acquisition tax implications in three easy steps.
+Let’s walk you through how to prepare for your cash acquisition tax implications in 3 clear steps.

-Like I said, you’re getting paid whether you like it or not.
-And any time you get paid, the IRS gets their share… which means there’s a lot of fun tax math ahead of you.
+Like I said, when it comes to all-cash acquisitions, you get paid whether you like it or not… and any time you get paid, the IRS gets their share… which means there’s a lot of fun tax math ahead of you.
 (Or your accountant.)

 You can, however, figure out the different types of shares you have and what percentages they’ll be taxed at.